ruby-smart/elasticsearch_record/README.md

 ### Refactored ```where``` method:
 Different to the default where-method you can now use it in different ways.

-Using it by default with a Hash, the method decides itself to either add a filter, or must_not query.
+Using it by default with a Hash, the method decides itself to either add a filter, or must_not clause.

 _Hint: If not provided through ```#kind```-method a default kind **:bool** will be used._
 ```ruby